ahmaeldesoky/bird-species-detection-gothenburg-2024/README.md

 ### Download

-The dataset is available to download from https://zenodo.org/records/15350316.
+The dataset is available to download at https://zenodo.org/records/15350316.

 ### Documentation